Understanding Jig & Fixture Design, Construction, and Equipment

 Fixture Keys

-An accurate relationship between the workholder and the machine tool must be established.
-Fixture keys not only establish location initially, they also help hold the fixture in place during machining.
+An accurate relationship between the workholder and the machine tool must be established, where fixture keys come into play.
+Fixture keys establish the initial location and help hold the fixture in place during machining.

 The two basic styles of fixture keys are the slot-mounted and hole-mounted types.
-Slot-mounted fixture keys are made in two variations, the plain fixture key and the step fixture key, Figure 4-42.
-The plain fixture key, shown at (a), is the simplest and least expensive of the slot-mounted keys.
-As shown, these keys are mounted in a slot cut to a depth equal to half the thickness of the key.
-The key is held in place with a socket-head cap screw.
+Slot-mounted fixture keys are made in two variations, the plain fixture key and the step fixture key, illustrated in Figure 4-42.
+The plain fixture key, shown at (a), is the simplest and least expensive slot-mounted key.
+These keys are mounted in a slot cut to a depth equal to half the thickness of the key and held in place with a socket-head cap screw.

-The second style of slot-mounted fixture key is the step key, shown at (b).
+The second slot-mounted fixture key style is the step key, as shown in (b).
 These fixture keys are a variation of the standard fixture key.
-This key’s step design allows a fixture with one slot width to work on a machine table with a different slot width.
+This key's step design allows a fixture with one slot width to work on a machine table with a different slot width.
 Like the plain-style key, this key is held in place with a socket-head cap screw.

 Hole-mounted fixture keys are also made in several variations.
-The most popular are the Sure-Lock™ fixture key and the removable locating key, Figure 4-43.
+The most popular are the Sure-Lock™ fixture key and the removable locating key, shown in Figure 4-43.
 Hole-mounted keys eliminate the need to slot fixtures.
-The Sure-Lock™ fixture key, shown at (a), is the most popular of all fixture keys.
-Keys for any machine-table slot mount in a .6250” reamed hole for interchangeability.
-This design has a unique locking arrangement to precisely align and lock the fixture key in the hole.
+The Sure-Lock™ fixture key, shown at (a), is the most popular, mounting to any machine-table slot mount in a .6250" reamed hole for interchangeability.
+This design has a unique locking arrangement to align and lock the fixture key in the hole precisely.
 As shown, Sure-Lock™ fixture keys can be secured from either the top or bottom of the fixture.
-These keys are made in many sizes, for all standard USA table slots from 3/8” to 13/16”, and metric table slots from 12mm to 22mm.
+These keys are made in many sizes for all standard USA table slots, ranging from 3/8" to 13/16", and metric table slots from 12mm to 22mm.

-Locating keys, shown at (b), are the standard removable-type fixture key for large, heavy fixtures.
-These keys can be inserted from above after placing the fixture on the machine table, and then removed again if desired after the fixture is fastened.
-This design keeps the fixture’s bottom side free of obstructions.
-Locating keys all mount in a 1.1875” reamed hole.
-They are available in many sizes, for all standard USA table slots from 9/16” to 7/8”, and metric table slots from 14mm to 22mm.
+Locating keys, shown in (b), are the standard removable-type fixture keys for large, heavy fixtures.
+These keys can be inserted from above after placing the fixture on the machine table and removed if desired after the fixture is fastened.
+This design keeps the fixture's bottom side free of obstructions.
+Locating keys all mount in a 1.1875" reamed hole.
+They are available in many sizes for all standard USA table slots from 9/16" to 7/8" and metric table slots from 14mm to 22mm.

-Subplate locating keys, shown at (c), are designed for mounting quick-change fixture plates on a subplate.
-A round key and a diamond (relieved) key are used together for precise location without binding.
-Two standard diameters, .6250” and 1.1875”, match standard fixture-key holes.
-This allows mounting these same fixture plates either on a subplate (3-axis location) or directly on a machine table (2-axis location).
+Subplate locating keys, shown in (c), are designed for mounting quick-change fixture plates on a subplate.
+Round and diamond (relieved) keys are used together to find a precise location without binding.
+Two standard diameters, .6250" and 1.1875", match standard fixture-key holes, allowing for mounting these same fixture plates on a subplate (3-axis location) or directly on a machine table (2-axis location).

-Pallet Fixture Keys.
-Fixture keys for mounting tooling plates and blocks on standard DIN pallets.
+Pallet Fixture Keys: These fixture keys are used for mounting tooling plates and blocks on standard DIN pallets.
 Each pallet requires one center key and one radial key (for orientation).
 If desired, the radial key can be removed after fastening the pallet to the machine table.
-A tapped hole in the top of each pin makes insertion and removal easier.
+A tapped hole at each pin's top makes insertion and removal easier.
 Center keys are available for 25, 30, and 50mm holes.
 Radial keys are available for 20 and 25mm holes.
-See Figure 4-44.

 Figure 4-44.
 Two pallet fixture keys, one for center location and one for radial orientation, are used for DIN mounting on horizontal machining centers.

-Jigs are made to meet the requirements and specifications of individual workpieces, resulting in an infinite number of different jigs.
-Even though every jig may be different, each can be grouped into one of only a few categories.
-The following is a description of the basic jigs and the applications where each is best.
+Jigs are designed to meet the requirements and specifications of individual workpieces, resulting in an infinite number of different jigs.
+Even though every jig may differ, each can be grouped into a few categories.
+The following describes the essential jigs and the best applications for each.

 Template Jigs

-Template jigs, Figure 4-45, are the simplest and least-expensive jigs.
-They are generally used for layout or light machining.
-They are designed for accuracy rather than speed.
-Template jigs do not have a self-contained clamping device.
-If a clamp is needed, a secondary clamp such as toggle piers may hold the jig to the workpiece.
+Template jigs, illustrated in Figure 4-45, are the most straightforward and least expensive jigs.
+They are generally used for layout or light machining and are designed for accuracy over speed.
+Template jigs do not have a self-contained clamping device, so if a clamp is needed, a secondary clamp, such as toggle piers, may be used to hold the jig to the workpiece.
 When a template jig is used for drilling multiple holes, a pin placed in the first drilled hole can reference the jig.

 Figure 4-45.
 Template jigs are simple plates usually held in place by hand.